s-abrown/Visualisation2022/Test/Readme.md

 5. State - Understood here as a state of being, in other words, wealth, poverty or education.

-6. Object - A reference to either weapons, money, social media or duo's beloved 1987 Buick Regal Grand National car.
+6. Object - A reference to either weapons, money, social media or the duo's beloved 1987 Buick Regal Grand National car.

 7. Action – A reference to an act either relating to crime or work.

 8. Substance use – A reference to drugs, alcohol or tobacco.

 Once this data was sorted and collected, it was compiled [in a csv file](RTJ4.csv) from which our visualisation could take shape.
-In order to make the reasoning behind this categorisation process as transparent and understandable as possible, we have also included a [bastardised csv repository](RTJ4_Repo.csv) which contains each track's line number number, content, category and subcategory.
+In order to make the reasoning behind this categorisation process as transparent and understandable as possible, we have also included a [bastardised csv repository](RTJ4_Repo.csv) which contains each track's line number, content, category and subcategory.

 ## **Graph presentation**